Computer Science

 Untrained Yes

-▶ Modify Existing Programs: A character with rank 3 in this skill is able to modify the code of existing programs of Good quality and Good complexity.
+Rank 3, 6 [Modify/Enhance Programs] A character with rank 3 in this skill is able to modify the code of existing programs of Good quality and Good complexity.
 When the character achieves rank 6, she can modify any existing program.

-▶ Create New Programs: A character with rank 3 in this skill is able to create new programs of Marginal quality and Marginal complexity.
+Rank 3, 6, 9, 12 [Create Programs]: A character with rank 3 in this skill is able to create new programs of Marginal quality and Marginal complexity.
 Ordinary programs can be created at rank 6, Good programs at rank 9, and Amazing programs at rank 12.